AdobeDocs/experience-manager-65.en/help/forms/developing/converting-postscript-pdf-documents.md

 **Retrieve the file to convert**

-You must retrieve the file that you want to convert.
+Retrieve the file that you want to convert.
 For example, to convert a PS file to a PDF document, you must retrieve the PS file.

 **Invoke the PDF creation operation**